ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 Krampus is one of Santa Claus' frequent companions in the past and is associated with the less saintly actions of scaring children into behaving well by making example of the badly behaved ones by beating them with a birch rod.
 Krampus has also been said to abduct poorly behaved children to work in Santa's workshop as punishment for their bad behavior.

-Krampus is a half woolly faun and half human born on Earth and cursed with the inabiltiy to traverse the aurora borealis for long durations.
+Krampus is a half woolly faun and half human born on Earth and cursed with the inability to traverse the aurora borealis for long durations.
 An unfortunate result where he has a right foot of a man covered in fur and claw like nails and the other that of a goat.
 Perhaps it is his human foot that fails to carry him far along the winding sky bridge.
 He has the curling horns of a ram, but a pointed nose longer than most men's.
 His tongue is long and he is known for sticking it out and wagging it to mock or scare others.
-His visage is often monsterous and he is certainly rumored to be vile.
+His visage is often monstrous and he is certainly rumored to be vile.

 In this story, **Krampus is an instigator**.
 He is one of Santa's original frenzied followers who had the expectation that this pilgrimage of Santa's would result in greater power for them as individuals, and that they would dominate others in their search for newer and better lands.
 Perhaps even pillage the land of the elves or share in their riches.
-Either way, he'd finally overcome the weakness in his human tainted blood as a fae and escape this Earth where he is percieved as a monster.
+Either way, he'd finally overcome the weakness in his human tainted blood as a fae and escape this Earth where he is perceived as a monster.

 Krampus is a misfit to the current Yuletide mission.
 His old means of serving through providing negative reinforcement to children is no longer in vogue.
-And the wild hunt is certainly no longer the violent bloodbath it once was where he could be the monster everyone percieves him to be and be respected for it.
+And the wild hunt is certainly no longer the violent bloodbath it once was where he could be the monster everyone perceives him to be and be respected for it.
 Even be told he'd have a seat in Valhalla for his prowess.
 With the change in how the Yuletide mission is enacted, he feels he no longer belongs and indeed has had his prior services discontinued and retroactively disparaged.